 For example, the temperature of a body measured in degrees Celsius or degrees Fahrenheit is regarded as interval data.
 This temperature does not have a zero point.

+Ratio data is a continuous data type similar to interval data but has a zero point.
+In other words, ratio data is interval data with zero points.
 For ratio data, the temperature may not only be measured in degrees Celsius and degrees Fahrenheit, but also in Kelvin.
 The presence of zero-point accommodates the measurement of 0 Kelvin.

 Knowing the Census of a country assists the Government in making proper economic decisions.
 It is an example of countably finite discrete data.

-Although numbers are infinite in the real sense, the number of years people spend in life is finite, making it a countably finite discrete data.
+Although numbers are infinite in the real sense, the number of years people spend in life is finite, making it countably finite discrete data.
 For example, a person who is 20 years old today may finish high school at 16, 4 years ago.

 When applying for admission in a school, for instance, your O level results may add up to your score.
 Therefore, the admission board may ask you to input your grades—A is 5 points, B is 4 points, C is 3 points, D is 2 points and E is 1 point.
 All these points are added together to make your total admission score.